 10. Drive traffic from Facebook to your site.

-Facebook can be a great traffic source for your blog.
+Facebook can be a great source of traffic when you’re starting your blog.
 If you have a significant number of followers, you can convert them into blog readers and then customers.
-It’s also possible to direct people to your online store, landing page, or Youtube channel.
+It’s also possible to direct people to your online store, landing page, or YouTube channel.

 The first step is to customize your Facebook page to boost website clicks.
 For instance, you can set the call-to-action button to “Learn More” and add a link to your site.
 If it’s an online store, a “Shop Now” button is the best option.